 Both Supreme Leaders late Khomeini and Khamenei have never asked voters to vote for any specific candidate.
 However, Ayatollah Ali Khamenei often mentions, in his public speeches, the exact qualifications a candidate should have in order to successfully manage his responsibilities, during the four years of presidency, and consequently not to deviate the country from its path of advancement and prosperity.

-The most significant of these qualifications is to be a pious, professional, humble, has revolutionary views and shows his interests in serving the nation, internally and internationally.
+The most significant of these qualifications is to be a pious, professional, humble, has revolutionary views and shows his interest in serving the nation, internally and internationally.

 “What is primarily important for this humble being is your taking part in the election.
 All those who can vote should participate in the election; this is our primary and most important request.”